mkleemann/cmake-avr/README.md

 ```
 **Issue within Windows 7 environment**
 With Windows 7 (64bit) and the Atmel Studio 6.2 setup, `make.exe` now resides
 differently.
-It also creashes during the cmake generation process, just after the
+It also crashes during the cmake generation process, just after the
 simple examples to test the compiler (try_compile(...)) ran through.
 The why and
 avoidance of this is currently unknown to me.
-I didn't try to use a cygwin make as
+I didn't try to use a `cygwin make` as
 a substitute yet.

 After getting the project